 - Copy charts to use on your computer:

-- You will need a blank 16GB SD card (mine uses a full-size SD card; check yours) — the charts on ours take over 8GB, plus you need space to store the routes.
-If you don’t have one on hand, you can buy them at most big-box stores, computer stores, even some grocery stores and pharmacies (they’re the same data cards that most digital cameras use) or you can get one for less than $10 on Amazon: 16GB SD card.
+- You will need a blank 16GB SD card.
+My old chartplotter used a full-size SD card; newer Garmin chartplotters use a micro SD card that must be used with an adapter in most laptops to make it fit a slot for a full-size SD card.
+Charts generally take over 8GB, plus you need space to store the routes.
+If you don’t have one on hand, you can buy them at most big-box stores, computer stores, even some grocery stores and pharmacies (they’re the same data cards that most digital cameras use) or you can get one for less than $6 on Amazon: 16GB micro SD card with adapter.
 I recommend having a card that you use just for HomePort, it makes life much simpler.

 - Put the SD card into the chartplotter and turn the chartplotter on.
 On ours — and all Garmin models seem to be pretty similar, but perhaps not exactly — the menu sequence is as follows, starting from the “Home” screen: Information > User Data > Data Transfer > Card > Copy Built-In Map.
 Select and wait for it to copy the maps (takes a minute or so).
 When complete, you can remove the SD card and turn the chartplotter off.

 - Put the SD card in your computer’s SD card slot.
 You have to use the card every time — there is no way to copy the charts to the hard drive and have HomePort read them from there.

 - Open Garmin HomePort on the computer and choose the correct chart.
 What is listed as “Global Map” is very low res; don’t use it.
 If there is more than one other chart (for some reason there are two others on mine), try each to see which is the higher resolution.
 The higher resolution will NOT show up until the scale is less than 10 miles (the scale is shown in the bottom right corner) — use your mouse wheel to change the scale if necessary.